-- Bulls less than 24 months of age that can be certified as virgin bulls. - · Bulls consigned directly to slaughter. - Rodeo or bucking bulls that travel to an event and then leave the state.
+- Bulls less than 18 months of age that can be certified as virgin bulls.
+Virgin bulls are bulls less than 18 months of age that have had no breeding or potential breeding contact with females. - Bulls consigned directly to slaughter. - Rodeo or bucking bulls that travel to an event and then leave the state.